1 2 | for i in range(0, 21): print(i ** 2) |

 I'm going to be honest.
 There's not a lot of exercises you can do with functions specifically because they just group together code, so exercises with functions are really just exercises with code within the functions.

-You might be wondering what exactly print
+You might be wondering what exactly print, range, enumerate, and zip

 are, since they look and act like functions, but we didn't have to define them.